The Girls' Friend: Publishing history

-The first issue mixed fiction (including front page serial "Utterly Alone") with articles on fitness, dreams, fashion (“Women to Copy No.1 - Grace Darling”) and the first of a series of articles going “Behind the Footlights” - again, the latter being a distinct break from The Girl's Own Paper, which considered stage careers to be unbecoming.
+The first issue mixed fiction (including front page serial "Utterly Alone") with articles on fitness, dreams, fashion ("Women to Copy No. 1 - Grace Darling") and the first of a series of articles going "Behind the Footlights" - again, the latter being a distinct break from The Girl's Own Paper, which considered stage careers to be unbecoming.
 However, The Girls' Friend was only liberal by comparison; it was still a given that sole goal for all women was to marry a nice man and have kids.

 The title was a great success, and its profitability was boosted greatly by advertising revenue from the growing number of feminine beauty products coming on the market as hair powders, posture-correcting corsets, toilet waters and iron jelloids were pitched to readers.
 The Girls' Friend was often snobbishly referred to as a 'mill-girl paper', something tackled by suitably tart editorials which claimed realism.
 While this was a shaky defence (Had even a tenth of the number of mill girls shown in The Girls' Friend who were swept away by a handsome young officer from a well-to-do family were mirrored by real life, British industry would have collapsed), the paper was certainly truer to life for most readers than the countryside watercolour expeditions and servant management tips of The Girl's Own Paper.
 Alfred Harmsworth himself certainly approved, keeping bound volumes of the paper on display in his study at Carmelite House, alongside his beloved Comic Cuts.

 While Harmsworth was becoming increasingly distant from the company's juvenile publications as he began acquiring newspapers, their output came under the eye of his secretary George Sutton, who made sure the Chief's principles were followed.

-Like the company's womens' titles Forget-Me-Not, Home Sweet Home and Home Chat, the fiction was written overwhelmingly by men using female pseudonyms.
+Like the company's women's titles Forget-Me-Not, Home Sweet Home and Home Chat, the fiction was written overwhelmingly by men using female pseudonyms.
 The most prolific contributor to The Girls' Friend was Henry St. John Cooper; well-known to the readers of boys' papers as 'Henry St. John', he wrote under the name 'Mabel St. John', causing some to think Henry and Mabel were siblings.
 Another who helped define The Girls' Friend was the artist George Gatcombe, who provided spot illustrations for a huge amount of stories, providing a dazzling array of beautiful women dressed in the latest fashions.
 Other major contributors included Richard Goyne, Cecily Hamilton and William E. Groves.

 After 68 issues, the 'Best', which had always sat awkwardly in the masthead, was dropped from the title.
 The Girls' Friend did initially make some attempt to experiment beyond romantic and domestic drama; in 1899 detective Martha Wray appeared.
 While she moved in higher circles and had a more cerebral approach than the two-fisted Sexton Blake, Martha failed to appeal to readers and was short-lived.